-24.15.1 The CLA convenor shall chair a committee of three announced prior to the Championship to decide on all protests and appeals arising from competitions under the jurisdiction of the Association.

-- 24.15.2 Protests and appeals must be filed with the CLA Convenor of the Championship or Competition within twenty-four (24) hours of the end of the game, or the issuing of the decision being appealed.
-Such applications must be in writing and accompanied by a certified cheque or money order payable to the CLA, or cash in the amount of \$100.00.
+- 24.15.1 LC convenor shall chair a committee of three announced prior to the Championship to decide on all protests and appeals arising from competitions under the jurisdiction of the Association. - 24.15.2 Protests and appeals must be filed with LC Convenor of the Championship or Competition within twenty-four (24) hours of the end of the game, or the issuing of the decision being appealed.
+Such applications must be in writing and accompanied by a certified cheque or money order payable to LC, or cash in the amount of \$100.00.
 The appeal or protest shall then be dealt with by the appointed Appeal Committee.
 If the appeal is upheld, the fee shall be returned.
-If the appeal is rejected, the funds shall be forwarded to the CLA. - 24.15.3 The Committee may call witnesses to help in making their decision. - 24.15.4 If there is an appeal of an official's call, the CLA Convenor shall only consider the appeal based upon errors in fact or application of the rules, not on the official's judgment.
+If the appeal is rejected, the funds shall be forwarded to LC. - 24.15.3 The Committee may call witnesses to help in making their decision. - 24.15.4 If there is an appeal of an official's call, LC Convenor shall only consider the appeal based upon errors in fact or application of the rules, not on the official's judgment.